 Liquor Control Act 1988

-An Act to regulate the sale, supply and consumption of liquor, the use of premises on which liquor is sold, and the services and facilities provided in conjunction with or ancillary to the sale of liquor, to minimize harm or ill-health caused to people, or any group of people due to the use of liquor, to repeal the Liquor Act 1970, and for related matters.
+An Act to regulate the sale, supply and consumption of liquor, the use of premises on which liquor is sold, and the services and facilities provided in conjunction with or ancillary to the sale of liquor, to minimize harm or ill-health caused to people, or any group of people due to the use of liquor, to provide for orders that may prohibit persons from being employed at, or from entering, licensed premises, to repeal the Liquor Act 1970, and for related matters.

 [Long title amended by No. 12 of 1998 s.
 4 (correction in Gazette 31 Jul 1998 p.
-3942).]
+3942); No. 73 of 2006 s.
+4.]

 Part 1 — Preliminary